lcn2/calc/README.md

 ```

 It contains information about differences between C and calc
-that may surprize C programmers.
+that may surprise C programmers.